Codebiosys/django-audit-trail/README.md

 [![Build Status](https://travis-ci.com/Codebiosys/django-auditing.svg?token=QV3wJRfpprDN5XdYRpuT&branch=master)](https://travis-ci.com/Codebiosys/django-auditing)

-# Django Auditing
+# Django Audit Trail

-Auditing is a simple Django app to enable database-level audit tracking.
+Audit Trail is a simple Django app to enable database-level audit tracking.
 It accomplishes this by exposing an API to use in migrations to install triggers that performs audit record diff inserts into a central `audit.log` table.